rubenvar/csv-reader/README.md

 - [ ] Make columns **hideable**.
 - [ ] Make table sortable by column.
 - [ ] Detect if text _looks like a link_ instead of having a popup checkbox.
-- [ ] Add option to download csv file.
 - [ ] Add an initial check to see if content is _too big_.
-If it is, change the parse method to a lighter (but maybe less precise) one?
+If it is, change the parse method to a lighter one (even if less precise)??